 The problem with umbrella lighting, is that they’re bulky and take up a lot of space to store.
 I recommend opting for umbrella lights if you’re only able to film in the evenings when there is no natural light.
 For night filming, umbrella lights light up the entire frame better than a ring light will.

-In my opinion, sound quality is even more important than lighting.
+Arguably, sound quality is even more important than lighting.
 Your video could be beautiful, but if the sound has a lot of echo or static, viewers will get annoyed and not want to finish watching.